davidpham87/pandoc-live/README.md

 It is always nice to write markdown and have automatic compilation to html.
 By default, the scripts will compile your input file to _public/index-markdown.html_ whenver you change the input file.
 First, start the server:

 ``` shell
 node pandoc-watcher.js
 ```

-Then open _public/index.html_ in any browser supporting websockets (any modern version of Chromium or Firefox satisfies this requirement) and start to edit your file and save it, you should see your browser showing the new edits.
+Then open [http://localhost:3000](http://localhost:3000) in a browser supporting websockets (i.e. any modern version of Chromium or Firefox), edit and save your file, you should then see your browser showing the new edits.

 ## Note: Config testing

 If your configuration is quite convoluted, you can test and watch the print output in your terminal.

 # How to Develop